almex/Raildelays/README.md

 ### Liveboard (present)
 We use a liveboard to know directly if your train is on time or not.
 It gives you the expected time and the delay comparing to what is expected.
-It only show trains that are not arrived yet to a certain station.
+It only show trains which are not arrived yet to a certain station.

 ### Route log (past)
 Give you the expected time, the effective time and if a stop was deserved or not.

-In the partical of SNCB/NMBS train, you should be able to know the timetable of a train based on its collected route log because timetables remains commonly the same for every day of a week and are subject to unfrequent changes.
+In practical with NMBS/SNCB trains, you should be able to know the timetable of a train based on its collected route log because timetables remain commonly the same for every day of a week and are subject to unfrequent changes.
 But, you should consider all of those views as seperate source of data.
-You can have change of a timetable leading to historying a timetable and then a route log should used as expected time the last version of the timetable.
+You can have change of a timetable leading to different versions and then a route log should used, as expected time, the last version of the timetable.
 A liveboard is a little in between but it gives you information only for a certain station and you cannot follow the complete train traject.